To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

-How important is it to you? and
+How important is it to you?

 How confident are you?

-Think of the grandfather who wants to gain the strength to dance at his granddaughter’s wedding, the mom who wants the energy to play with her kids, or the dog lover who wants to be physically able to care for a beloved pet.
+Think of the grandfather who wants to gain the strength to dance at his granddaughter’s wedding, the mom who wants the energy to play with her kids or the dog lover who wants to be physically able to care for a beloved pet.
 Helping people define their “why” is a crucial first step.

-“A smoker who rates quitting smoking a nine out of ten in terms of importance, but only rates their confidence at a five or six would prompt me to ask – how can I support you?
-What do you think would help?”
+“A smoker who rates quitting smoking a nine out of 10 in terms of importance, but only rates their confidence at a five or six would prompt me to ask, 'How can I support you?
+What do you think would help?' " she said.

-All that being said, Dr. Grant says that what support looks like also depends on your relationship to the person.
-“It’s different if I’m trying to support my child versus my husband.
-My son is 13, he has a developing brain and is focused on the short-term.
-So I focus on role modelling, letting him seeing me make good choices, and limiting screen time.”
+All that being said, Dr. Grant said that what support looks like also depends on your relationship to the person.
+“It’s different if I’m trying to support my child versus my husband," she said.
+"My son is 13, he has a developing brain and is focused on the short-term.
+So I focus on role modelling, letting him seeing me make good choices and limiting screen time.”

 With parents, siblings and spouses who are autonomous adults, asking guiding questions, preparing healthy foods, suggesting healthy activities like taking walks or attending a wellness class together can be appropriate ways to provide support.
-But if a person is not interested in making the changes you want for them, you might just need to let go and respect their choices.
+But if a person is not interested in making the changes you want for them, you might just need to let it go and respect their choices.

 Ask your primary care provider about what resources might be available at your clinic for support, and check out the Wellness programs at UW Health at The American Center including a wellness consult with Dr. Grant, group medical visits, learning kitchen classes and more.